seasketch/geoprocessing/website/docs/api/geoprocessing/functions/intersectSum.md

    sumProperty?): object
 ```

-Sums the value of intersecting features.
+Returns the value of features in B that intersect with featureA.
 No support for partial, counts the whole feature

 ## Parameters